Accomplished SUV, but its Skoda sibling makes more financial sense

-In a nutshell, the Allspace gets a 109mm stretch between the front and rear axle lines, and it's longer overall by 215mm.
-This means there's room for an optional additional pair of seats in the extended boot.
+Compared to the five-seat Tiguan, the Allspace gets a 109mm stretch between the front and rear axle lines, and it's longer overall by 215mm.
+This means there's room for an additional pair of seats in the extended boot.

-The headlines are that the luggage area has been expanded to 760 litres with the front two rows of seats in place, but in full van mode, loaded to the roof, it will swallow up to 1,920 litres.
+The headlines are that the luggage area has been expanded to 700 litres with the front two rows of seats in place, expanding up to 1,775 litres with the final two rows folded down.
 The standard Tiguan offers 615 and 1,655 litres respectively.

 There's also 60mm more legroom for passengers behind the front seats, so even in five-seater mode the Allspace is a roomier vehicle than the standard Tiguan.